Jtplautz/RadarLite/README.md

  If you are not using IIS for dev purposes, configure either the RadarLite.Web project to not run at start up or simply change either the client port or RadarLite.Web port.

  Develop!

- # How to contribute
-All contributions are welcome!!